Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 Or, y’know.
 The bloody *King of England.*

 His Nibs had mastered the art of giving a speech, at least.
-Advancing age hadn’t taken away his patient, aristocratic air and to be fair to him it was a good speech… but Drew wanted to be back at work.
+Advancing age hadn’t taken away his patient, aristocratic air and to be fair to him it was a good speech... but Drew wanted to be back at work.

 Fine, sure.
 Today was the day *Caledonia* finally got out of drydock and back into active service.
 It was a big moment, both for reflecting on the hundreds of crew who’d given their lives over Gao, and for anticipating the great things she’d achieve in the future.
 But there were still a thousand small things that needed Drew’s attention.
 The rededication ceremony wouldn’t have been on that list if he could avoid it.

 But Adele had put her foot down.
 So Drew, choking in his best suit and tie, was sweating under the lights while a very old man said nice things.

-Receiving a light tap on the shoulder *during the speech* therefore was… worrying.
+Receiving a light tap on the shoulder *during the speech* therefore was... worrying.
 This was a big and important moment for the Consortium, he wouldn’t be interrupted for this unless something very big was up.

 The whisper in his ear was urgent. *"Emergency meeting in the boardroom."*